cotarr/irc-hybrid-client/server/testws/README.md

 be used in combination with postman to view API responses as described in the API section of the /docs.

-Caution, when enabled, this test page is publically visible and does not require authentication to load the page.
+Caution, when enabled, this test page is publicly visible and does not require authentication to load the page.
 Therefore, the route handler is disabled with commenting in web-server.js.
 It should only be temporarily enabled for testing purposes.